 College Now classes are taught in the high school during regular school hours by high school instructors approved by Lane.
 These classes are similar to those offered in Lane programs, including course content, textbook and learning outcomes.
 Courses are taught in many subject areas including English, French, Spanish, art, social science, math, business, culinary, early childhood education, graphic design, drafting, fabrication/welding, and others.
-College Now credits are free for 2015-16 academic year.
+College Now credits are free for 2016-17 academic year.

-RTEC, RegionalTechnical and Early College, is a collaborative effort with local schools to provide early college opportunities to high school students.
-RTEC provides rigorous and relevant career technical training according to industry standards.
+RTEC, Regional Technical and Early College, is a collaborative effort with local schools to provide early college opportunities to high school students.
+RTEC provides rigorous and relevant career technical training according to industry standards as well as academic transfer course offerings at the college.
 These classes fill the gaps where high schools can no longer offer these courses.
-RTEC provides accelerated career technical courses for high schools that need advanced opportunities for their students.
-Courses are taught at Lane, at the high schools or online in a variety of career technical and academic areas.
+RTEC provides both accelerated career technical and academic transfer courses for high schools that need advanced opportunities for their students.
+Courses are taught at Lane, at the high schools, or online in a variety of career technical and academic areas.

 The High School Connections office works with local school districts that want to sponsor their students for dual credit in career technical or academic classes.
 Additionally, school districts contract with Lane to provide college level classes directly at their location.

-For more information about High School Connections programs, visit the website at lanecc.edu/hsconnections or call541.463.5521.
+For more information about High School Connections programs, visit the website at lanecc.edu/hsconnections or call 541.463.5521.